Why Women Consider Abortion

 - take time for self-care amid these difficulties.

 If your mind is reeling during this process and you feel unsure about your next steps, use our free digital counseling tools!
-Getting an objective view of this challenging situation may help you recognize how to overcome this obstacle and perceive a way forward.
+Getting a different perspective on this challenging situation may help you recognize how to overcome your obstacles and perceive a way forward.